Phl3bas/THREEjs_Template/README.md

   new THREE.Clock();
 ```

-## es6 classes? should you use prototypes?
+## es6 classes? shouldn't you use prototypes?

 I like the class syntax! ¬_¬ so sue me... i plan to update this to use typescript and its proper implementation of classes in the future.